 Once you elevate the surface, use a fan to push air away from your resin.
 This is the same concept as when you blow your breath over food that is too hot.
 The air moves the heat away and allows the resin to stay cooler.

 Set your resin on a cooling surface

-If the resin feels like it is warming quickly, you can try putting the resin and container combination in a water bath.
+If the resin feels like it is warming quickly, put the resin and container combination in a water bath.
 Be careful here, though, as water and resin do not mix.
 Literally!
-The resin will not cure if extra water is added.
+The resin will not cure if it’s contaminated with water.

-Want to learn more of the basics of creating with resin?
+Want to learn more about the basics of creating with resin?

-Then you will want to get a copy of my book, Resin Fundamentals.
-I’ve condensed my fourteen years of resin experience into something newbies can read in an afternoon and feel confident trying their first or next resin project.
-Buy the ebook now, and you can download it to read in only a few minutes!
+Then you will want to get a copy of my ebook, Resin Fundamentals.
+I’ve condensed my 16 years of resin experience into something especially for newbies.
+You can read the PDF book this afternoon and feel confident trying your first or next resin project.
+Buy now, and you can download it to read in only a few minutes.